ksu-cs-textbooks/cis526/content/02-http/05-uris-and-urls.md

 __query:__ The query consists of optional collection of key-value pairs (expressed as key:value), separated by ampersands (`&`), and proceeded by a question mark (`?`).
 The query string is used to supply modifiers to the requested resource (for example, applying a filter or searching for a term).

 __fragment:__ The fragment is an optional string proceeded by a hashtag (`#`).
-It identifies a portion of the resource to retrive.
+It identifies a portion of the resource to retrieve.
 It is most often used to auto-scroll to a section of an HTML document, and also for navigation in some single-page web applications.

 Thus, the URL `https://google.com` indicates we want to use the secure HTTP scheme to access the server at google.com using its port 443.
 This should retrieve Google's main page.